acmsigsoft/EmpiricalStandards/docs/standards/GroundedTheory.md

 <method>

-- [ ]	identifies the version of Grounded Theory used/adapted (Glaser, Strauss-Corbin, Charmaz, etc.)
+- [ ]	identifies the variant(s) of Grounded Theory used/adapted (Glaser, Strauss/Corbin, Charmaz, etc.)
 - [ ]	explains how data source(s) were selected and accessed (e.g. participant sampling strategy)
 - [ ]	describes data sources (e.g. participants' demographics, work roles)
 - [ ]	explains how the research iterated between data collection and analysis using constant comparison and theoretical sampling